SampsonVenus/Angular/readme.txt

-Step to setup Node.js/express and execute a AngularJS
+Step to setup Node.js/express and execute a AngularJS   To see if update

 1. Create eclipse workspace (i.e. AngularJSJQ) for Angular, JavaScript, and JQuery
 2. Start eclipse(i.e. 2018-12) using the above workspace